w3f/Grants-Program/applications/Identity_wallet_and_pallet.md

 	* Daniel Mader - Full-stack / Rust Developer
 	* Currently Hiring a Mobile Developer

-If this project is accepted, we would hire an additional Rust developer with Substrate experience and a front-end developer.
+If this project is accepted, we would hire an additional Rust developer with Substrate experience and a part-time front-end developer.

-* External Partner
-	* External UX team specialist on Web3 and experienced with Digital Identity

 ### Contact